deepmodeling/deepmd-kit/doc/train/finetuning.md

 ```

 :::{note}
-One can check the available model branches in multi-task pre-trained model by refering to the documentation of the pre-trained model or by using the following command:
+One can check the available model branches in multi-task pre-trained model by referring to the documentation of the pre-trained model or by using the following command:

 ```bash
 $ dp --pt show multitask_pretrained.pt model-branch